S0urC10ud/MusicAndAudioProcessingChallenge/README.md

 mvn compile exec:java -Dexec.mainClass=io.github.danthe1st.jsonmerge.JsonMerger
 ```

-This merges the onsets from `train_cnn.json` with the beats and tempi from `train.json`.
+This merges the onsets from `train_cnn.json` with the beats and tempi from `train.json` into a file named `merged.json`.